René Groebli

-René Groebli, sometimes spelt Gröbli, (born 9 October 1927 in Zurich) is an exhibiting and published Swiss industrial and advertising photographer, expert in dye transfer and colour lithography.
+René Groebli (sometimes spelt Gröbli; 9 October 1927 – 5 May 2026) was a Swiss exhibiting and published industrial and advertising photographer, known for his expressionistic photo-books, his photojournalism, and photo-illustration, and expertise in dye transfer and colour printing.

-Photographer René Groebli, 2022 in Zurich.

-Education
+Early life and education

-René Groebli, son of Émile, a procurator, grew up in the Enge district of the city of Zurich, where he attended the Langzeitgymnasium.
+René Groebli, son of Émile, a procurator, grew up in the Enge district of the city of Zürich, where he attended the Langzeitgymnasium.
 After two years, he moved to the Oberrealschule, a science-oriented grammar school, but broke off this education after two years to begin an apprenticeship as a photographer with Theo Vonow in Zurich in 1944.
-When his teacher moved back to Graubünden, Groebli entered the preparatory course of the Zurich School of Applied Arts, attending from the spring of 1945.
+When his mentor moved back to Graubünden, Groebli entered the preparatory course of the Kunstgewerbeschule (Zurich School of Applied Arts), attending from the spring of 1945.
 Subsequently, he enrolled in the renowned professional class for photography under the direction of Hans Finsler and Alfred Willimann until the summer of 1946.
 Amongst his fellow students were Ernst Scheidegger and Anita Nietz.

 In September 1946 Groebli began training as a documentary cameraman at Central Film and Gloria Film Zürich, graduating in late 1948 with a diploma, though he did not subsequently practice as a cinematographer.

 In 1947 he won third prize in a competition run by the monthly magazine Camera with his series Karussell.
 Freelancing for Victor-N. Cohen agency in Zurich, in 1948 Groebli made his first trip to Paris and in 1949 bought his first Leica.